Scrap Rate: How to Calculate and Minimize Waste

 While benchmarks vary, most established operations aim for scrap rates under 5%.
 Top-performing plants often push below 2%, especially in precision-driven industries where waste carries a higher cost.

-Scrap Steel Prices and Other Materials: What Scrap is Really Worth
+Scrap Steel Prices and Other Materials: What Scrap Is Really Worth

 Recycling scrap can help recover some value, but it rarely balances out what was lost during production.

-It’s also true that different industries handle this trade-off in different ways.
+Different industries handle this trade-off in different ways.
 Electronics manufacturers may reclaim precious metals from circuit boards, while automotive plants might focus on steel and aluminum.
 In both cases, recovery makes sense only when the economics and logistics line up.

-That’s why scrap prevention consistently delivers more value than scrap recovery.
+Scrap prevention consistently delivers more value than scrap recovery.
 Even when rates are favorable, the resale price often covers only a fraction of the original material and processing cost.

 Understanding the market matters a lot, but controlling your scrap rate still does more for your bottom line than chasing recovery value after the fact.